 When Control Becomes the Crisis

 I didn't attempt suicide because I wanted to die.
-I attempted because I could no longer tolerate being powerless.
+I attempted because I could no longer tolerate the lack of control.

 After 20+ years of addiction, and nearly a year sober — the longest stretch I'd ever managed — I relapsed and the world cracked in half.
 Everything I'd spent a year building went with it.
 I had convincingly told myself for years that I could stop whenever I really wanted to.
 I just hadn't wanted to badly enough yet.
 That story collapsed the moment I hit the ground after believing I'd actually beaten it.